rikosintie/CookBook/Aruba/Alias.md

  ## Usage Notes ##
  You can use the normal "|" commands with the alias.
-For exmaple, I wanted to see just VoIP devices that were profiled with cppm: </br>
+For example, I wanted to see just VoIP devices that were profiled with cppm: </br>

  ```
 2930# cppm | i Vo